 Lithium-ion batteries are rechargeable cells with relatively high power for their size.
 But fires caused by Li-ion batteries have increased fivefold since 2016, especially in the hot summer.
 So far in 2022, only in Vancouver, Canada, seven people have died in fires associated with the batteries.
 So it’s necessary to know how Li-ion batteries fail and how to spot a fire earlier.

 What is the difference between Lithium batteries and Li-ion batteries?

-Lithium batteries, also known as primary batteries that are single-use and incapable of recharge, contain highly combustible lithium metal.
-Their real value is that they deliver extremely high energy densities in small configurations and are used where recharge isn’t necessary or feasible.
+Lithium batteries, also known as primary batteries, are single-use and incapable of recharge, and contain highly combustible lithium metal.
+Their real value is that they deliver extremely high energy densities in small configurations and are used where recharging isn’t necessary or feasible.

 How do Li-ion batteries work?